 This is a great Marriott to pick if you want a modern and classy hotel with fantastic terraces.
 If you are after a property oozing history, you will do better choosing the Gritti Palace, and if you want your own private pool, pick the JW Marriott Venice.

 If you are paying (as opposed to redeeming points), the price is upwards of 700 Euros per night or around 85,000 Marriott Bonvoy points per night.
 If you have any suite-upgrade certificates from your Bonvoy Ambassador elite status, this is the place to use them.
 You can upgrade to a Grand Terrace suite which is something.
 You get a private terrace with views of the Santa Maria Della Salute Basilica.
-The Points Guy was one of the first to visit this hotel, and you can see the pictures of his suite here.

 The communal areas in this newly launched hotel feel more modern than Venetian.
-The Italianate garden presents access to a range of dining and beverage options at Gio’s restaurant, the St. Regis Bar, and at Arts Bar.
+The Italianate garden presents access to a range of dining and beverage options at Gio’s restaurant, the St. Regis Bar, and Arts Bar.

 2. JW Marriott Venice

 JW Marriott Venice is another one of the best Marriott Bonvoy hotels in Venice.
-If you book this as a redemption, it is cheaper than the St Regis or the other ultra-lux options and hits the spot in terms of luxury.
+If you book this as a redemption, it is cheaper than St Regis or the other ultra-lux options and hits the spot in terms of luxury.
 The JW Marriott Venice Resort & Spa, which is on its own private island, costs 50,000 Bonvoy points per night to stay as it is a Rewards Category 6 hotel and is one of the cheapest luxury Marriott Bonvoy hotels in Venice.

 The problem is that although the hotel is amazing, with beautiful rooms, a fantastic rooftop pool and another pool flanked with loungers, numerous bars, and restaurants, and beautiful large grounds (and some rooms with their own private plunge pool), the hotel is a 15-minute private JW Marriott (free) boat trip away from the center (+ wait time & loading time), which is a pain if you want to go out in the evening or have a leisurely drink at a bar in a different hotel.
 You are somewhat marooned on this beautiful island.